icandle/gendr_page/README.md

-# Nerfies
+# GenDR

-This is the repository that contains source code for the [GenDR website](https://gendr.github.io).
+This is the repository that contains source code for the [GenDR website](https://icandle.github.io/gendr_page).